vcr/vcr/README.md

       # do something that makes an HTTP request
     end

-Alternately, you can insert and eject a cassette with individual method calls from setup/before and teardown/after:
+Alternately, with a framework like [shoulda](http://github.com/thoughtbot/shoulda), you can insert and eject a cassette with individual method calls from setup and teardown:

-    describe "Some object that makes an HTTP request" do before(:each) do
+    context "Some object that makes an HTTP request" do setup do
         VCR.insert_cassette('geocoding/Seattle, WA', :record => :new_episodes)
       end

-      it "does something that makes an HTTP request"

-      it "does something else that makes an HTTP request"
+      should "make an HTTP request" do
+        # ...
+      end

+      should "make another HTTP request" do
+        # ...
+      end

-      after(:each) do
+      teardown do
         VCR.eject_cassette
       end
     end

+## Usage with RSpec

-If you're using RSpec 2, you can use the new `around` hook:
+If you're using RSpec, you can use a special macro provided by VCR:

+    describe MyApiClient do
+      context "create" do
+        # Pass use_vcr_cassette the same args you would pass VCR.use_cassette.
+        use_vcr_cassette "my_api_client/create", :record => :new_episodes

-    describe "Some object that makes an HTTP request" do around(:each) do |example|
+        it "makes an HTTP request"
-        VCR.use_cassette('geocoding/Seattle, WA', :record => :new_episodes, &example)
+        it "makes another HTTP request"
       end

+      context "destroy" do
+        # You can leave off the cassette name and it will be inferred from the example group
+        # descriptions--in this case "MyApiClient/destroy".
+        # You can also leave off the options hash--the configured default options will be used.
+        use_vcr_cassette :record => :new_episodes, :match_requests_on => [:uri, :method, :body]

-      it "does something that makes an HTTP request"
+        it "makes an HTTP request"

-      it "does something else that makes an HTTP request" end
+        it "makes another HTTP request"
+      end
+    end

+To use this, you need to configure RSpec to make the `use_vcr_cassette` available as a macro.
+Here's how to do that for RSpec 1:

+    require 'vcr'

+    Spec::Runner.configure do |c|
+      c.extend VCR::RSpec::Macros
+    end

+Or for RSpec 2:

+    require 'vcr'

+    RSpec.configure do |c|
+      c.extend VCR::RSpec::Macros
+    end

 ## Usage with Cucumber